ChristianMarzianGithub/chatServiceJavaV1/README.md

 # chatServiceJavaV1
-chat application with the use of a mssql database
+chat application with the use of a postgresql database